No. 19 Michigan leans on defense to beat No. 14 Iowa 10-3

 Iowa: Ball security will become a priority after giving away chances to win at the Big House.
 The Hawkeyes threw three interceptions and lost a fumble.
 They entered the game with only one turnover this season, tying Oregon State for the fewest in major college football.

+“We put ourselves in some tough circumstances, but I thought our defense really responded well,” Ferentz said.
+“It kept us in the game.”

-Michigan: Coach Jim Harbaugh hired Josh Gattis to be his offensive coordinator, giving the former Alabama assistant his first shot to call plays and run an offense.
+Michigan: Harbaugh hired Josh Gattis to be his offensive coordinator, giving the former Alabama assistant his first shot to call plays and run an offense.
 So far, it is not going well.
-The Wolverines failed to move the ball much after scoring 10 points in that opening quarter.
+The Wolverines failed to move the ball much after scoring 10 points in that opening quarter and have only played well with the ball in a 52-0 win over Rutgers last week.

 POLL IMPLICATIONS